BaseMax/PostfixEvaluatorC/README.md

 ## Usage

-To compile the program, run `make` in the root directory.
-This will create an executable called `postfix`.
+To compile the program, run `gcc PostfixEvaluator.c -o PostfixEvaluator` in the root directory.
+This will create an executable called `PostfixEvaluator`.

-To run the program, run `./postfix` in the root directory.
-This will prompt you for a postfix expression.
-Enter the expression and press enter.
-The program will then evaluate the expression and print the result.
+To run the program, run `./postfix` with the postfix expression as an argument.
+For example, `./postfix 23+` will evaluate `2 + 3` and print `5`.

 ## Example

 ```
+$ ./postfix "25+"
+7

+$ ./postfix "29*"
+18

-$ ./postfix
+$ ./postfix "642+*"
-Enter a postfix expression: 2 3 + 4 *
-10
+36
 ```

+## License

+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+© Copyright Max Base, 2022